-Tegrity lecture capture web service allows instructors to automatically capture, store, and index classes for later review by students online, or on iPods and mobile devices.
+Tegrity lecture capture service allows instructors to automatically capture, store, and index classes for later review by students online, or on mobile devices.
+When reviewing content, students can bookmark and make notes within a record for future use.
 Students requiring assistance with Tegrity are encouraged to visit my.csm.edu or Email PCHELP@csm.edu.